Muhammad-Mohsen/vsc-minimalist-git/README.md

 					- DONE - edge bend resolution
 						- DONE - color: if multiple parents, take the color of the parent
 						- DONE - direction: if multiple parents + -ve direction + hits other markers, flip it!!
 	- DONE - search
 	- DONE - selection + multi-selection
-	- onclick show changes
+	- onclick: show diff
-	- working tree
+	- DONE - working tree
+		- DONE - 4 moving parts here
+			- log + status+ status update + log update/filter
+			- easy solution here is to just combine the log + status calls into a single response then render everything when we get the response

+		- DONE - get the `branchIndex` of the head of the current branch (in the `status` response) and use it as the index for the `working tree` entry
+		- DONE - onclick: show status

 - changes
 	- DONE - working tree changes
 		- DONE - dispatch load event
 		- NOT NEEDED - parse `git status`
-		- render file
+		- DONE - render file
 			- DONE - uri
 			- DONE - decorator
-			- icon? (possibly use extension)
 		- DONE - selection
 	- onclick show diff
+	- commit message input + inline commit button

 - commands (overflow menus)
 	- toolbar